Skip to navigation Skip to content

 \\INTERNAL.DEPT.LOCAL\Shared\NAT\SERDELEXCEL\WORKPRODIMP\Operation Blueprint Migration\RDT Release Icons\32w\icon-face-to-face.png

-Is the customer living in the parental home?
+Is the customer living out of the parental home?

-• Yes, the customer cannot currently be considered independent based on it being unreasonable to live at home
+• No, the customer cannot currently be considered independent based on it being unreasonable to live at home:

-• A social work referral may be appropriate if the young person wishes to discuss their situation and seek advice or referral information.
-Service Officers must explain that while the customer is living in the parental home a social worker is unable to find them independent due to UTLAH
+• Ask the young person if they want to discuss their situation with a social worker to seek advice or referral information.
+Explain that while the customer is living in the parental home a social worker cannot find them independent due to UTLAH

-• Note: a social work referral must be made immediately if the young person is unsupported and 15 years or under, or a child at risk of harm
+Note: refer the young person to a social worker immediately if the young person is unsupported and under 16 years old, or a child at risk of harm

-• Explain to the customer that FTB is the appropriate payment for young people under 15 and students under 18 who remain living in the parental home
+• Explain to the customer that FTB is the appropriate payment for young people under 15 and students under 18 living in the parental home

 • For DSP customers, assess at the dependent rate